OliRafa/OliRafa/README.md

 👨🏻‍💻 Machine Learning Engineer and Data Scientist, passionated about self-improvement and leadership as a way to make the world a better place <br>
 💼 Former Tech Lead / Machine Learning Engineer at Dod, currently Data Scientist at Indrema <br>
-🎓 M.Sc. in Information Systems / B.S. in Computer Science
+🎓 M.Sc. in Information Systems / B.S. in Computer Science <br>
 🇧🇷 Born in Medianeira, Brazil <br>
 🇵🇹 Living in Bragança, Portugal <br>